BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/octoplus.md

 !!! warning

     This sensor uses public information.
-However it is only applicable to your account if you have joined Octoplus and have signed up to [free electricity sessions](https://octopus.energy/free-electricity/)
+However it is only applicable to your account if you have joined Octoplus and have signed up to [free electricity sessions](https://octopus.energy/free-electricity/).
+Once enrolled into Octoplus, reload the integration to gain access to this sensor.

 !!! note
     This is [disabled by default](../faq.md#there-are-entities-that-are-disabled-why-are-they-disabled-and-how-do-i-enable-them).